However, how much history of drugs do you know?

 Less controversially, the first known written reference to the poppy appears in a Sumerian text dated around 4,000 BC

-The earliest found fossilized remains of the opium plant, dating back to the mid-sixth millennium B.C., were found at a dig site in Italy less than 20 miles northwest of Rome.
+The earliest found fossilized remains of the opium plant, dating back to the mid-sixth millennium B.C., was found at a dig site in Italy less than 20 miles northwest of Rome.

 The earliest written records of hallucinogenic drugs in the history of drugs date back 3000 years.